Catalent, Inc. (NYSE:CTLT) Shares Bought by Viking Global Investors LP

 Wall Street Analyst Weigh In

 A number of equities analysts have commented on the company.
-Deutsche Bank Aktiengesellschaft reduced their target price on Catalent from $110.00 to $105.00 and set a “hold” rating for the company in a report on Tuesday, August 30th.
-StockNews.com cut Catalent from a “hold” rating to a “sell” rating in a report on Wednesday.
-Royal Bank of Canada dropped their price target on Catalent from $155.00 to $125.00 and set an “outperform” rating for the company in a research report on Tuesday, August 30th.
-Morgan Stanley dropped their price target on Catalent from $132.00 to $120.00 and set an “overweight” rating for the company in a research report on Tuesday, August 30th.
-Finally, Bank of America dropped their price target on Catalent from $140.00 to $125.00 and set a “buy” rating for the company in a research report on Tuesday, August 30th.
+Barclays reduced their target price on Catalent from $130.00 to $115.00 and set an “overweight” rating for the company in a report on Tuesday, August 30th.
+Jefferies Financial Group reduced their target price on Catalent from $130.00 to $110.00 and set a “buy” rating for the company in a report on Tuesday, August 30th.
+Royal Bank of Canada reduced their target price on Catalent from $155.00 to $125.00 and set an “outperform” rating for the company in a report on Tuesday, August 30th.
+Morgan Stanley reduced their target price on Catalent from $132.00 to $120.00 and set an “overweight” rating for the company in a report on Tuesday, August 30th.
+Finally, UBS Group dropped their price target on Catalent from $145.00 to $132.00 in a research report on Tuesday, August 30th.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and five have assigned a buy rating to the stock.
 According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $122.13.

 Insider Activity at Catalent